bbcf/bbcflib/doc/tutorial_bFlatMajor.rst

     >>> t.write(s1)
     >>> t.close()

-For many of **bFlatMajor**'s functions,
+For many of **gfminer**'s functions,

 1. The track must be sorted w.r.t. chromosome, start, end (in this priority order).
-   This can be done with a shell ``sort``, but we propose to use the inner :func:`bbcflib.bFlatMajor.common.sorted_stream` on the stream itself for this purpose (will not modify the original file).
+   This can be done with a shell ``sort``, but we propose to use the inner :func:`bbcflib.gfminer.common.sorted_stream` on the stream itself for this purpose (will not modify the original file).

 2. The function must be applied chromosome by chromosome.
 Typically::

-    from bbcflib.bFlatMajor.common import fusion
+    from bbcflib.gfminer.common import fusion
     from bbcflib.track import track
     t = track("byfile.bed", chrmeta='mm9')
     out = track("newfile.bed")